Skip to content

 ts

-import { MoostCli } from '@moostjs/event-cli';
+import { CliApp } from '@moostjs/event-cli'

-import { Moost } from 'moost';
+import { UserController } from './user.controller'

-import { ExampleController } from './src/example.controller';
+import { ConfigController } from './config.controller'

 ts

-import { Controller, Param } from 'moost';
+import { Cli, Controller, Param } from '@moostjs/event-cli'

-import { Cli } from '@moostjs/event-cli';
+import { ImportController } from 'moost'

 view(@Param('id') id: string) {